Nyumba06/Project_Management_WebApp/README.md

 ## Reflective analysis

 <p>Validation is the most important feature of web application.
 It validates the incoming data.
 By default, controller class uses a Validate Requests which provides a convenient method to validate incoming HTTP requests with a variety of powerful validation rules. </p>

-## Available Validation Rules in Laravel
+<p>I have done the validation by using Laravel validation because it has strong rules defined for validation.
+Laravel validation can be performed in several different ways and the error messages are generated either automatically or manually, depending on the validate method of your choice.
+Once the input is validated, the rest goes as expected, automatically.
+This way you avoid further errors along the way.</p>

+<p>I have used the laravel request validate query parameter.
+This method can be applied right away on requests.
+When the Laravel validator fails, you are automatically redirected to the previous page.</p>
 =======
 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>